addinikio/welcome/welcome/README.md

 ## Joining
 Dm me your minecraft username (and who you are if this is shared to you) and you will be added to the whitelist.

-Then you will receive the port number.
+Then you will receive the and IP address port number.

 Attempt to join the server with: ```IP address```:```port number```